 At one point last year, I had nearly 30 projects on my list!
 And while looking at it I thought to myself, “This is terrible!”
 I felt so overwhelmed and crappy.

 The first thing I did was delete everything that stressed me out.
 I mean, really.
 If just the thought of working on it is stressing me, it has no business being up for consideration.
 GONE!
 Next I axed anything I hadn’t made any brainstorming or plot progress on in the last year, except for one story.
-And that’s just because I’m ready to give up on it.
+And that’s just because I’m not ready to give up on it.
 Yet.

 After this, everything in the “ground zero” section was deleted.
 I always have little bunnies hopping around, did I really did a list of everything I’m thinking about?
 No.